(UPDATED 8/3/2012, PREVIOUS VERSION FIRST PUBLISHED 7/16/2008)

-Moreover, African American tracksters, inspired by American hurdler George Poage’s two bronze medals at the 1904 St. Louis Olympics, the first medals for any black Olympian, were becoming exceptional.
+Moreover, African American tracksters were becoming exceptional, inspired by American hurdler George Poage’s two bronze medals at the 1904 St. Louis Olympics, the first medals for any black Olympian.

 This trend was made possible through the existence of a small network of African American athletic clubs that included St. Christopher, the Alpha Physical Culture Club, and the Smart Set Athletic Club, all of New York City, as well as the Inter-state Athletic Association of Washington, D.C., the Scholastic Athletic Association of Pittsburgh, and others.

-Furthermore, by the 1910s, this trend was gaining recognition beyond the small black club network.
+Furthermore, by the 1910s, this trend was gaining recognition beyond the small black amateur club network.

-For example, here’s an excerpt from a 1914 article that appeared in the New York Times:
+For example, here’s an excerpt from a 1914 article published in the New York Times: